Skip to main content

 Highland Park High School

-With the enactment of TEC 38.003, Highland Park ISD began screening all kindergarten and first-grade students for dyslexia.
+With the enactment of TEC 38.003, Highland Park ISD gives all kindergarten and first-grade students a screener for dyslexia.
 Results of the screener are reviewed, and a determination for additional instruction is made at the campus level.
 Results are reported to parents, campus administrators, and campus dyslexia specialists for review.
 Appropriate campus intervention is planned as needed.

-With a recommendation from the SST, ARD, or 504 committees, students at Highland Park Middle School and Highland Park High School who are identified as dyslexic may receive instruction utilizing the Take Flight program from the campus dyslexia/reading specialist.
-These classes take the place of one elective during their school day.
+Students at Highland Park Middle School and Highland Park High School who are identified as having dyslexia and need specially-designed instruction will need a scheduled class that takes the place of one elective during their school day.
 High school students will receive one local elective credit for this class.

-Students who have completed the Take Flight program or received dyslexia intervention from another school district or from a private provider will also be progress monitored.
-Monitoring results are reported to campus administration, as well as to the SST Committee, 504 Committee, or the ARD Committee.
+Students who have completed the Take Flight program or received dyslexia intervention from another school district or from a private provider will also be progress monitored by the campus dyslexia specialist.
+Monitoring results are reported to campus administration, as well as to the MTSS Committee, 504 Committee, or the ARD Committee.

 The International Dyslexia Association (IDA) provides many helpful resources for parents.
 Some of the most often used and helpful Fact Sheets are linked below, but there are many others on the IDA website www.dyslexiaida.org.